isaksengeir/cliNRIS/README.md

 <strong> Using the calendar CLI's</strong>

-In order to use the calendar CLI's, you need to create a new  <a href=https://developers.google.com/workspace/guides/create-project>Google Cloud Platform (GCP) project</a>
+In order to use the calendar CLI's, you need to be added to the existing RT rost UiT API workspace by sending a request to geir.isaksen@metacenter.no.
+Creation of a new Google Cloud Platform (GCP) project and enabling the workspace API is explained in more detail here <a href=https://developers.google.com/workspace/guides/create-project> here</a>.
+The latter one is not preferred since there only exists a limited number of workspaces allowed to be created under Metacenter.

 Enable a Google Workspace API